Requirements Milestone¶

 Failed (> 35 points): App does almost nothing beyond what the underlying libraries/frameworks/etc already do.

-Excellent (0-10 points lost): Every feature explained in great detail with Design images embedded.
+Excellent (0-10 points lost): Every feature explained in great detail with Design images embedded or linked to.
 No ambiguity.

 Good (11-20 points): Every feature explained in some detail, with hyperlinks or embedded Design images, little ambiguity in what needs to be implemented.